PAYCOMET/ios-bankstore/README.md

 $ gem install cocoapods
 ```

-To integrate PAYTPV into your project, specify it in your `Podfile`:
+To integrate PAYCOMET into your project, specify it in your `Podfile`:

 ```ruby
 pod 'PAYTPV'